 Let's start briefly with the tools without which I'd be even less productive.

 I use the wonderful Scrivener for all my writing.
 It's probably my career as a software developer that makes this feel so natural to me.
 I can see the structure of my novel in the binder on the left of the main window, expand and get at any part of it instantly.
 It's so easy to restructure when I've (inevitably) got something wrong.
-This is an example of what it looks like for the opening couple of parts of The Muffler's Ministry, showing the part, chapter and even scene structure within a chapter.
+This is an example of what it looks like for the opening couple of parts of The Muffler's Mission, showing the part, chapter and even scene structure within a chapter.

 Then, once everything is completed, I can press compile and get it to spit out my novel in whatever format I want: a Word document I can directly publish on Amazon for Kindle, another formatted for paperback, another ready for Draft2Digital publication, a double-spaced manuscript to submit to agents, or even e-books in epub or mobi formats – all with different front and back pages.
 Whatever I want.
 It needed a bit of work to get it set up in the first place, but now it makes life so much easier.